-Outdoor-Based Programs For Co-Occurring Disorders
+Outdoor-Based Activities for Co-Occurring Disorders

 Nearly 8 million Americans suffer from co-occurring mental health and substance use disorders.
 Often called dual diagnosis, co-occurring disorders require specialized treatment in order to address the whole person.
-When a person has an addiction alongside a mental health condition like depression, it can make the treatment that much more challenging.

-How Addiction Campuses Uses Outdoor-Based Programs
+How Vertava Health Uses Outdoor-Based Activities

 This collaborative care model allows treatment teams to assess each patient individually, and provide a treatment plan that will serve them during treatment as well as in the future.